-Writing for Psychology Today, Raidhan explains that cats don’t meow at us just for the sake of meowing — or even to be utterly adorable.
-Instead, they’re trying to tell us something very specific when they meow.
+Writing for Psychology Today, cat expert Ibrahim Raidhan explains that cats don’t meow just for the sake of meowing — or even to be utterly adorable — and these meows are strictly meant for humans.
 Have you ever noticed that your cat doesn’t appear to meow at other cats very often?
-That’s not a coincidence; Raidhan says our furry friends communicate with each other by means of scent and touch.
+Raidhan says our furry friends communicate with each other by means of scent and touch.

 “The meow is human-directed communication,” Raidhan writes.
 “Cats have learned that they cannot communicate with us the way they do with other cats, which is why cats meow at humans to communicate.
 Scientists believe cats have refined this ‘meow’ language to converse with humans.”

 Aren’t our kitties brilliant?
-Now, as cat owners, it’s up to us to learn this mysterious “meow language,” and find out what the different types of meows mean.
-According to Raidhan, the list below is a great first step to understanding the next meow you hear from your pet.
+Now, as cat owners, it’s up to us to learn their mysterious language.
+Raidhan's list below is a great first step in deciphering what each meow means.

-- High-pitch meow: Your poor kitty is either mad or in pain.
-It's time to get in touch with the vet if necessary — or it's time to apologize for tripping over the kitty if that's what you just did.
+High-pitch meow: Your poor kitty is either mad or in pain.
+It's time to get in touch with the vet if necessary — or it's time to apologize for stepping on their tail by accident.
 (We've all been there!)

 As any pet owner knows, no two cat voices — or meows — are precisely the same.
 According to Vet Street, felines can meow at different frequencies, tones, volumes, and lengths.
-It takes a keen ear to decipher when your cat is happily meowing or when he or she is upset with you for whatever reason.
-If your precious pet begins to meow nonstop out of nowhere, it’s definitely time for a trip to the vet to be sure everything’s OK with your kitty’s health.
+It takes a keen ear to decipher when your cat is happily meowing or when he or she is upset for whatever reason.
+If your precious pet begins to meow nonstop out of nowhere, it’s definitely time for a trip to the vet.
 But more often than not, a big ol' meow is simply a cat’s way of letting us humans know what’s going on with him or her.